 You must be a U.S. citizen, and a Knox County registered voter.
 Complete the Election Day Worker application online and submit it.
 You will be contacted by a representative from our office regarding training for new workers once those classes have been organized.
 The single exception to the registered voter requirement is high school seniors.
-Seventeen year old high school seniors, with the recommendation of a teacher, may work the elections.
+Sixteen year-olds can now work the elections.

 Is there any reason I can’t be an Election Official?